 2. Flashfood

 Currently only available in Canada, Flashfood allows shoppers to receive major discounts on food items nearing their best before date.
 They’ve teamed up with large supermarket chains such as Meijer to sell their surplus at reduced prices.
-The app lets you select items and purchase directly from your phone, which are then ready for pick up.
+The app lets you:

 3. Too Good To Go

-Similarly to Flashfood and Food for All, Too Good To Go has a wide listing of restaurants, cafes, bakeries, and supermarkets that offer unsold food packaged as ‘magic bags’ at a set price.
+Similarly to Flashfood and Food for All, Too Good To Go has a wide listing of restaurants, cafes, bakeries and supermarkets that offer unsold food packaged as ‘magic bags’ at a set price.
 Half the fun is opening the bag to find out what goodies your local store has picked for you.
+Through this app, you can:

 Too Good To Go is one of the fastest growing food waste apps in Europe (they are currently in 14 countries) and have just launched in the US also.
+The app has 39.1 million users and counting.
 Watch this space.

 4. Food Rescue US